microsoft/WhatTheHack/046-AzurePurview/Student/Challenge4.md

 In this challenge you will setup a custom classficiation that will ensure that future scans of the data lake will use the custom classifications that have been defined and perform a scan.
 Once the scan is completed ensure that the assets and attributes reported earlier are now successfully classfiied according to the classficiation rules that you have defined.

 ## Success Criteria
-- Create a custom classification rule to classify the following columns in the Sales.Customers table in the WideWorldImporters database that was scanned in the previous challenge (WebsiteURL, PostalAddressLine)
+- Create a custom classification rule to classify the following columns in the Sales.Customers table in the WideWorldImporters database that was scanned in the previous challenge (WebsiteURL, PostalAddressLine1)

 ![screenshot](./screenshotChallenge4.png)